covia-ai/covia/docs/white-paper.md

 # Covia White Paper

+THIS IS A DRAFT OF THE COVIA WHITE PAPER FOR DISCUSSION ONLY.
+NOT TO BE CONSIDERED FINAL OR AUTHORITATIVE.

 ## Vision

 Covia is a protocol for **federated orchestration** AI supply chains at global scale, the "HTTP for AI".